SamuelOC/trello-google-sheet/README.md

 ## Authorising
 Google sheets depricated their built in OAuth 1.0 api and now only supports OAuth 2.0 ([OAuth1 docs](https://developers.google.com/identity/protocols/OAuth_ref)).
 As Trello only supports OAuth 1.0 we have to use a token to authorise the REST calls.
 The developer API key and token will have to be included in all REST calls.

-You should replace the placeholder values for :
+You should replace the placeholder values for the following global variables in the script :
 - trelloKey
 - trelloToken
 - username